ben-ryder/localful/docs/server/reference-websocket.md

-# Websocket Reference
+# Sync Websocket Reference
-The Localful sync Websocket server allows devices to subscribe to real-time changes made by other devices (and the server).
+The sync websocket server allows devices to subscribe to real-time changes made by other devices (and the server).
 It is used as a read-only event emitter, meaning that devices can only use the websocket to receive updates when changes occurs but the HTTP API is used to actually make those updates.